Baz Dreisinger

 Baz Dreisinger is an American academic, cultural critic and activist.
-She is a professor of English at City University of New York's John Jay College of Criminal Justice, the founder of the Prison-to-College Pipeline and the executive director of Incarceration Nations Network.
+She is a professor of English at City University of New York's John Jay College of Criminal Justice, the founder of the Prison-to-College Pipeline and the founder and executive director of Incarceration Nations Network.

 Early life and education

 Dreisinger was born in the Bronx, New York.
 She graduated as the valedictorian of her class from Queens College, City University of New York, where she earned a bachelor's degree in English in 1997.
 She attended Columbia University for graduate school, where she earned a Ph.D. in English with a specialty in African-American studies in 2002.
 Her Ph.D. dissertation became her first book: Near Black: White-to-Black Passing in American Culture.